- Home›

 Describe the historical and philosophical basis of early childhood education.

-Identify the key stakeholders and their role in governance of early childhood education in both the public and private sector.
+Identify the settings, key stakeholders and governance of early childhood education in both the public and private sector.

 Describe the relationship between teaching, learning and assessment in Early Childhood programs.